ellen-dege/public-demo-code/image_analysis_code/README.md

 If there are more images in the input directory to process, the macro will repeat this process until it reaches the end of the file list.

 #### Outputs
 The outputs generated in your output directory ("02_preprocessed") will then be a total of 12 files (assuming a 4-channel input file, which is what is being demonstrated here.
-I have alternate versions of this pipeline for 2- or 3-channel images):
 - 4 single-channel grayscale images of each channel (e.g. DAPI, green, red, far-red)
-- 4 two-channel colorized images of the green channel vs. other stains for quantification (more on this later...)
+- 4 two-channel grayscale and colorized RGB images of the green channel vs. each of the two other color stains for quantification (see below)
-- 2 three-channel images
+- 2 three-channel images (grayscale multichannel and single merged RGB image)
-- 2 four-channel images
+- 2 four-channel images (grayscale multichannel and single merged RGB image)

+I have alternate versions of this pipeline for 2- or 3-channel images, but the full 4-channel macro code should be easily modifiable to your own needs.
+This pipeline also defaults to the 4th channel (in blue) being a nuclear stain not used for quantification (hence only two pairs of two-channel images output).

+The purpose of saving all the single-channel grayscale images is to ensure that any combinations of all channels that you would like to combine or recolor will be easily found for downstream processing and publication.

 ### 3. Assemble multi-channel images for counting